 To derive our goal, we first have to apply the rule Q:SEQ for sequential composition.
 In the derivation of the function call f(), we first reorder the precondition to get it in a form in which we can apply the rule Q:FRAME to eliminate the max operator.
-We then have a triple that is amenable to an application of the rule Q:CALL that uses the specification of the body of f in $\Gamma.$
+We than have a triple that is amenable to an application of the rule Q:CALL that uses the specification of the body of f in Γ .
+The derivation the function call f() is very similar.